Yazda: Projects

 Yazda supports survivors of the Yazidi genocide through numerous aid and relief programs.
 Yazda has a Medical Center in Iraq and supports thousands of people in need of primary medical care and first aid services.
 Yazda also has a mobile clinic in Sinjar to support the Yazidis in the remote areas and villages around Sinjar.
 Yazda conducts missions to provide humanitarian aids and relief services of clean water, clothing, and food to as many displaced people as possible.

 Genocide documentation

-The genocide documentation project started on the October 17, 2014.
-Yazda worked with the Voices of Rwanda, an organization that has been documenting the Rwanda's genocide, to train and support Yazda's documentation team.
+The genocide documentation project started on October 17, 2014.
+Yazda worked with the Voices of Rwanda, an organization that has been documenting Rwanda's genocide, to train and support Yazda's documentation team.
 The team works on recording Yazidi survivors and eyewitness testimonies of the genocidal campaign.
 The team locates and investigates the mass graves of Yazidis.

 In 2016, Yazda and Human Rights Watch issued an official report regarding the discovered mass graves.

 Regarding this matter, Yazda had urged the international community to formally investigate the mass graves before evidence was lost at those sites because Sinjar is still a war zone and the sites of genocide are unprotected.
-The team also investigates the general devastation of Yazidi community and damage of Yazidis properties following ISIL's attack, and has worked in support of assisting Western media to document the story.
+The team also investigates the general devastation of the Yazidi community and damage of Yazidi properties following ISIL's attack, and has worked in support of assisting media to document the story.